 Gogovan and Easyvan bypass the call centers by providing a peer-to-peer app that connects van drivers with individuals or businesses who need their stuff shipped quickly.
 While the apps sport different user interfaces, the song remains the same, and if you know how Uber works, you can probably start singing along.
 Open the app, enter a pick-up location and destination, input special needs (“I’m moving my six pet mastiffs,” “Please bring two dolly carts”), and request a vehicle.
 After a customer submits an online pickup request, drivers on the network receive a notification on their smartphones and can choose to accept the offer directly.

 Gogovan and Easyvan look set to knock over the call center industry like a bowling pin.
 Fong claims most of the old-fashioned call centers usually have about 20 to 50 vans on their networks, with the largest one topping out at 1,000.
-Meanwhile, Gogovan, which isn’t yet one year old, has 18,000 vans on its network, while Easyvan has 8,000.
+Gogovan, which isn’t yet one year old, claims to have 18,000 vans on its network, while Easyvan claims to have 8,000.
 Each call center also faces overhead costs for buying and maintaining radio transmitters, along with rent for cellular tower space.
 But thanks to the magic of the internet, overhead costs for Easyvan and Gogovan are next to nothing.

 The ingenuity behind Easyvan and Gogovan partially lies in the versatility of the vehicles they have on their networks – the van.